Telecominfraproject/wlan-cloud-ucentralgw/README.md

       "serial" : <serial number> ,
       "status" : {
 	    "error" : 0 or an error number,
-	    "text" : <description of the error or success>
+	    "text" : <description of the error or success>, "resultCode" : <0 or an appropriate error code>, "resultText" : <any text resulting from the command.
+This is propeirtary to each command>
       },
       "id" : <same number>
 }